martiis/development-vm/README.md

 ## Usage

 After you done all steps above machine should contain php5-fpm+nginx (PHP 5.6).
 Nginx [virtualhost][nginx_vh] provided in repository is from [symfony2 documentation][sf_nginx], but it can be modified freely.
-By default symfony projects is expected to be located in *public_html* directory which also should be accessable through [vm.dev][vm_host].
+By default symfony project is expected to be located in *public_html* directory which also should be accessible through [vm.dev][vm_host].
 Any other sources (f.e. bundles, scripts) should be in *private_html* directory.

 > **NOTICE**: If you want to start new symfony project use symfony playbook: `ansible-playbook playbook/symfony.yml`.
-But be careful because it cleans out *public_html* directory so that [symfony installer][sf_installer] could be executed.
+But be careful because **it cleans out *public_html* directory** so that [symfony installer][sf_installer] could be executed.

 ## About

-I've created this environment after reading [Ansible: Up and Running][book], so if you see any mistakes or weird places, do not hesitate for contribution.
+I've created this environment after reading [Ansible: Up and Running][book], so if you see any mistakes or weird places, do not hesitate to contribute.

 [book]: http://shop.oreilly.com/product/0636920035626.do
 [vagrant]: https://github.com/mitchellh/vagrant